Boundary geometry controls a topological defect transition that determines lumen nucleation in embryonic development

-Here, we investigate how the boundary effects of anisotropic media give rise to a surface--bulk coupling that permits controlling the properties of such materials through the geometry of the boundaries.
-Specifically, we analyse how the mechanical properties and geometry of the boundaries drive the ordering of a 3D polar fluid, and we identify two transitions in which defects in the OP field appear out of a uniform field, or change their configuration.
-Moreover, we study the role of boundary geometry on the bulk organization of polarised cells, using the mouse epiblast---the tissue that forms the embryo proper during development---as an example.
+We {\change apply these findings to} study the role of boundary geometry on the bulk organisation of {\change apico-basally} polarised cells, using the mouse epiblast---the tissue that forms the embryo proper during development---as an example.
 Orientational order of apico-basal polarity in the epiblast is linked to the formation of a central lumen, a critical event in normal mouse development~\cite{ichikawa2022ex,bedzhov2014self}.
 By associating the polar OP field with the local average cellular apico-basal polarity in the tissue, we find that 3D-field defect configurations are parameter-free predictors of lumen initiation sites.
-Moreover, taking advantage of a recently developed \textit{ex vivo} culturing approach~\cite{ichikawa2022ex}, we induce additional lumen nucleation sites at the predicted position by experimentally perturbing the shape of the epiblast boundary.
+Moreover, using a recently developed \textit{ex vivo} culturing approach~\cite{ichikawa2022ex}, we experimentally perturb epiblast boundary shape to induce additional lumen nucleation sites at the predicted positions.